fehlhabers/teashaped.dev/content/blog/escape-the-tutorial-loop/post.md

 something to test?
 Or maybe even create two prototypes and test them against each other to pick the best.

-In our team we seldom go more than 30 minutes into a discussion before someone mentions that it's time to stop the discussion and create something.
-At this phase there is almost always at least a hypothesis or concept which can be tried out.
+In our team, we rarely go more than 30 minutes into a discussion before someone suggests that it's time to end the discussion and start creating something.
+By this point, there is usually at least a hypothesis or concept that can be tested.

+## The 1,2,3 approach
+You're done looking at the tutorial and want to get started.
+If you just follow some easy ground rules, the process is quite easy!

+### Step 1 - Find the next step
+Once you have chosen something you want to look into or prototype, then it's time to break it down.
+Find the next challenge which you need to tackle to get to your goal.

+### Step 2 - Research and build
+You have a small challenge to handle.
+Now find out how you solve it!
+This could be how you create some css to make a button look nice, or creating a "Hello World" app in a new language.

+Find out how to procede through documentation, help of AI or other tools and then apply on your project at hand.

+### Step 3 - Repeat
+Once you've reached your next step, there will be a new challenge to tackle to solve the next step.
+You keep repeating this cycle until you reach your goal.

 ## Concrete examples